Postdoctoral Development Programme

 - Mental Health First Aid - as of 2019, the WWIEM PCDC in collaboration with faculty PDC, has provided volunteer PDRAs with Public Health Agency an accredited Mental Health First Aid (MHFA) qualification

 - Community Development: the PCDC put on a range of events throughout the year to encourage community development and networking.

-- Postdoc Career Away Day - this annual event, organised by the PCDC, is a fun PI-free day where we can unwind, assess PDRA wellbeing within the centre and address and issues as they arise to improve our the PDRA experience within WWIEM
+- Postdoc Career Away Day - this annual event, organised by the PCDC, is a fun PI-free day where we can unwind, assess PDRA wellbeing within the centre and address any issues as they arise to improve the PDRA experience within WWIEM

 - Annual WWIEM Postdoctoral Research Symposium - a full day symposium to celebrate the excellent science produced by WWIEM PDRAs.

 Past WWIEM Postdoc Research Symposium Programs: